-- DO NOT apply more than a maximum cumulative amount of 2.0 fl ozs/A of Sharpen per cropping season. - DO NOT apply Sharpen with other Group 14/Group E herbicides (including flumioxazin) as a tank mix or sequential application within 30 days of planting because crop injury may result.
+- DO NOT apply more than a maximum cumulative amount of 2.0 fl ozs/A of Sharpen (0.044 lb ai/A of saflufenacil) per cropping season. - DO NOT apply Sharpen with other Group 14/Group E herbicides (including flumioxazin) as a tank mix or sequential application within 30 days of planting because crop injury may result.